Smurf/smurf-docs/docs/foreman/install.md

 #### Discovering Options

-There are literally a hundred options for the `foreman-installer`.
+There are literally hundreds of options for `foreman-installer`.
 To discover them look at the `--full-help` page.

 ```
 foreman-installer --scenario katello --full-help | less